Orange-OpenSource/gradle-properties-checker/README.md

             }
 ```

-The _rulesFile_ is the path to the file storing the regular expresions to apply to configuration details of _targetFile_.
+The _rulesFile_ is the path to the file storing the regular expressions to apply to configuration details of _targetFile_.
-The _targetFile_ si your true configuration file will all the details you want to use for your project.
+The _targetFile_ is your true configuration file with all the details you want to use for your project.
 The _verbose_ field must be defined to _true_ or _false_, but this field can be missing.
 If defined to true, more traces will be displayed.
-The common format for the task to use is:
+The common format for the task to use can be:

 ```groovy
             propertieschecker {